opencardev/crankshaft/README.md

 Known problems
 --

-For some reason, weveral phone models complain about "incompatible device" when connecting to Crankshaft.
+For some reason, several phone models complain about "incompatible device" when connecting to Crankshaft.
 Please be patient if Crankshaft does not work out-of-the-box yet for you.
 I am trying to figure out why so.
 If you have a device that you can lend me to debug, please email.

 It seems you'll have a better chance of getting it to work using the official screen.
-If you don't have the official screen or touchscreen, you should get one :) It's a cheap and very good screen.
-If you insist on using a custom screen, compile OpenAuto with X11 per [OpenAuto's instructions](https://github.com/f1xpl/openauto/wiki/Build-instructions), it will work.
+If you don't have the official screen or touchscreen, you should get one - it is a cheap and very good screen.
+If you insist on using a custom screen, compile OpenAuto with X11 per [OpenAuto's instructions](https://github.com/f1xpl/openauto/wiki/Build-instructions).

 Does it work for you?